How do I know which bus to use?

-Our buses are fitted with 'next stop' screens that tell you the name of the stop as you approach it.
-Our Fastway 10 and 20 services have audio announcements too - and the whole fleet will be fitted in 2017.
+Our buses are fitted with 'next stop' screens that tell you the name of the stop as you approach it - they are all fitted with audio announcements for the next stop too.

 How do I pay?

-- cash to the driver for a paper ticket - when you board the bus just let the driver know where you want to get off.
+- You can purchase paper tickets from the driver using cash or contactless.
+When you board the bus just let the driver know your destination.
 You don't need the exact fare in coins as our drivers can give change.

-Cash to the driver is generally the most expensive way to pay for a bus ticket - the options below are generally all cheaper ways:
+Paying onboard the bus is generally the most expensive way to pay for a bus ticket - the options below are generally cheaper:

-- It is an electronic card that stores your tickets.
-You can pay online from any computer or smart phone and you can buy any ticket up to a year.
+- The key is an electronic card that stores your tickets.
+You can purchase tickets from our travel shops or you can pay online.

 - Our app turns your phone into a bus ticket - simply buy your tickets via your phone.